AlphaWang/alpha-notes/english/04_mail.md

 - *没必要开会； We do not need to have a meeting about this*

-  > Being respectful of everyone’s time, let’s discuss this through email until we have a more defined agenda.
+  > - Being respectful of everyone’s time, let’s discuss this through email until we have a more defined agenda.
-  > --> Being respectful of everyone’s time, can we communicate about this via email moving forward?
+  > - Being respectful of everyone’s time, can we communicate about this via email moving forward?

+- *别安排太多会议；If you have me scheduled in meetings all day, when do you expect me to get this work done?*

+  > My calendar is currently heavily scheduled with meetings.
+To ensure appropriate time is available to get this done, I can sit out of lower priority meetings this week or extend the deadline on this project.
+Please let me know which is preferred?

 - *别偷我的工作成果； Did you just take credit for my work?*